paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-953-united-states-air-force-academy.md

 In subsection (h), the words “called for consultation by the Board in connection with the business of the Board” are omitted as surplusage.

 #### Amendments
+2025—Subsec. (a)(8).
+Pub.
+L. 119–60 substituted “two other members” for “one other member”.

+2024—Subsec. (a).
+Pub.
+L. 118–159, § 558(c)(1), added subsec. (a) and struck out former subsec. (a) which set out 5 categories of members of the Board of Visitors to the Academy, as constituted annually.

+Subsec. (f).
+Pub.
+L. 118–159, § 558(c)(2), which directed insertion of “and the Committees on Armed Services of the Senate and House of Representatives” after “the President” both places it appeared, could not be executed because “the President” no longer appeared in subsec. (f) after the general amendment of this section by Pub.
+L. 108–375, § 543.

 2021—Subsec. (b)(1).
 Pub.
 L. 117–81, § 554(c), substituted “is designated by the President” for “is designated”.

 Subsec. (i).
 Pub.
 L. 117–81, § 555(c), added subsec. (i).